Calls for a museum to be created at the building where a wounded James Connolly and other 1916 signatories spent their last night of freedom.

 Dublin City Council says it can not do anything to preserve the building as it is the subject of legal proceedings.

-Brian Finn reports for RTÉ News on 10 August 2005.
+An RTÉ News report broadcast on 10 August 2005.
+The reporter is Brian Finn.

 Moore Street (1974)